Tissue Trek Web-Quest

 3. From the information gathered, develop a “Tissue Trek” presentation by following the listed guidelines:

-All information that pertained to your video is to be placed in a digital folder (portfolio) and due with the group’s video:
+All information that pertained to the project is to be placed in a shared digital folder; aka portfolio:

 · Include names, “all” references, sketches, brainstorming, research, outlines, scripts, photos, or any other items that pertained to your video.
 Since this is to be all digital, you may have to scan items in order to place them in your folder for review.